microsoft/vscode-docs/docs/remote/troubleshooting.md

 - using password authentication,
 - using an SSH key with a passphrase when the [SSH Agent](#setting-up-the-ssh-agent) is not running or accessible,

-...you need to enable the `remote.SSH.showLoginTerminal` [setting](/docs/getstarted/settings.md) in VS Code.
+...VS Code should automatically prompt you to enter needed information.
+If you do not see the prompt, enable the `remote.SSH.showLoginTerminal` [setting](/docs/getsarted/settings.md) in VS Code.
 This setting displays the terminal whenever VS Code runs an SSH command.
 You can then enter your auth code, password, or passphrase when the terminal appears.

-To avoid reentering your connection information each time, you can enable the `ControlMaster` feature on your local machine so that OpenSSH runs multiple SSH sessions over a single connection.
+However, you may be prompted to enter this information multiple times due to [vscode-remote-release#642](https://github.com/microsoft/vscode-remote-release/issues/642).
+To avoid this problem, you can enable the `ControlMaster` feature on your local machine so that OpenSSH runs multiple SSH sessions over a single connection.
+However, note that we have heard mixed results from Windows users as some SSH clients do not support it well.

 To enable `ControlMaster`: